 Almost anyone can be eligible for membership!
 We have relationships with over 2,000 businesses, associations and clubs, and you can join Affinity through your association with one of them.

-If you are not eligible through one of these paths, you have the option to join by making a one-time $5 donation to the New Jersey Coalition for Financial Education or the Connecticut Jump$tart Coalition.
+If you are not eligible through one of these paths, you have the option to join by making a one-time $5 donation to the Affinity Foundation whose vision is to end the cycle of poverty for those we serve.

 What is the fee to join?